6 dead after mass stabbing at Ottawa home, student who lived with family arrested

 TORONTO (AP) — A 19-year-old student from Sri Lanka is accused of stabbing and killing six people he lived with, including four children from a Sri Lankan family, Ottawa police said Thursday.

 Stubbs said the deceased are Sri Lankan nationals who recently came to Canada.
-He said they include a 35-year-old mother, a 7-year-old son, a 4-year-old daughter, a 2-year-old daughter and a 2/12-month baby as well as a 40-year-old acquaintance of the family.
+He said they include a 35-year-old mother, a 7-year-old son, a 4-year-old daughter, a 2-year-old daughter and a 2 1/2-month-old baby girl as well as a 40-year-old acquaintance of the family.

+The police chief said when the first officers arrived at the home the family’s father was outside and screaming for someone to call 911.
+Police received two emergency calls at 10:52 p.m.
+Wednesday.

-“The father and husband of the victims were found at the scene and was injured," Stubbs said, adding that "This was a senseless act of violence perpetrated on purely innocent people.”
+“This was a senseless act of violence perpetrated on purely innocent people,” Stubbs said.

 Sri Lanka’s high commission in Ottawa earlier confirmed the victims were a family of Sri Lankan nationals.
 The high commission said the father survived but his wife and children died, adding that it is in touch with relatives in the country’s capital, Colombo.